FLance03/remmie-vue/README.md

 To run the application, run both Node and Vue.

+Don't forget to run npm install in both remmie-vue and remmie-sequelize because we didn't push node_modules to save space :)
 ### Run Node js
 ```
 Open terminal and enter the following commands to run Node.